 Step into Walt Disney’s Carolwood Barn in Griffith Park to explore his barn museum, Ollie Johnston’s Victorian Train Depot, and the original Santa Fe & Disneyland Combine Coach.

-Barn docents will be on hand to answer questions and speak to the history of the barn.
-The barn is open and free to the public from 11 am - 3 pm.
+Barn docents will be on hand to answer questions and speak about the history of the barn.
+The barn is open and free to the public from 11 am - 3 pm on every 3rd Sunday.

 Check out other things to do in Griffith Park.